Vedu-07/Backend_Development/README.md

   ### 4) Simple Project (Frontend + Backend) How The Connection Between Frontend And Backend Happens.
   ### 5) JWT and Cookies
   ### 6) AuthZ and AuthN (bcrypt Used For Hashing Passwords)
-  ### 7) FileUpload & Email Functionality Using Cloudinary & Nodemailer
+  ### 7) FileUpload Using Cloudinary & Email Functionality Using Nodemailer